-This patient came to me after developing back pain while training for a marathon.
+This patient came to me after developing back pain while training for the New York Marathon.
 He was building up strength and running time when he developed pain in the lower back on the right side.
 The pain was most intense after running and sometimes traveled down through the butt.
 Back stiffness and spasms were also a problem.

-After a visit to his orthopedist and an MRI, he was diagnosed with a bulging disc.
+After a visit to his orthopedist and an MRI, he was diagnosed with sciatica from a bulging disc.

 We began with treatments once a week.
 This patient had more stagnation than deficiency, so I focused on creating circulation by using more needles and electro-acupuncture.
 But in athletes it is important also to boost the energy to support the training.

-The points I used were UB 23, UB 32, Yao Yan, GB 30, and UB 40.
+The acupuncture points I used were UB 23, UB 32, Yao Yan, GB 30, and UB 40 with electro-acupuncture at 2HZ/30HZ.
 KI 3 and KI 7 on the inside ankle were also used to help boost the qi.

-I also looked for tender areas on the right ride, which are traditionally called ashi points, which literally means “ouch” points.
+I also looked for tender areas on the right ride, which are traditionally called “ouch” points but are today referred to as trigger points.
 There were a lot of ouch points along the upper part of pelvis.
 At the end of each acupuncture session, I did tui na to help relax the muscles and increase the circulation.